lshiffer/apm_agent/README.md

 -  ```/classes/Context.js```

-A singleton class.
+A singleton module.
 Context stores and manages the context for each request/response.

 -  ```/classes/Measure.js```

-A singleton class.
+A singleton module.
 Measure stores the ```Agent_Data``` object for each request/response for the respective context.
 Measure is also responsible for writing the ```Agent_Data``` out to file once a response is returned as well as sending the data to the ```APM Agent Viewer```.
+As the viewing server runs on a separate process, data is relayed to the server using sockets.

 -  ```/server```